 Our reading curriculum is delivered through synthetic phonics, shared group reading, whole class guided reading, home reading, reading across the curriculum, regular opportunities for independent reading and hearing quality texts read aloud every day.
 We believe that all of the above are essential components of a reading curriculum which offers the right range of opportunities to develop fluent, enthusiastic and critical readers.

-Phonics is taught as a whole class in EYFS and Key Stage 1 with regular intervention sessions during the day to ensure that children don’t fall behind.
-We use Jolly Phonics, a multi-sensory phonics scheme in EYFS, progressing to the Phonics Bug scheme during the summer term.
-Phonics Bug is then continued in Y1 and Y2 until pupils are fluent in phase 5 phonics.
+Phonics is taught both as a whole class, and in intervention groups throughout EYFS and Key Stage 1, with regular sessions each day to ensure that children don’t fall behind.
+We use Bug Club Phonics, a multi-sensory phonics scheme in EYFS and KS1 until pupils are fluent in phase 5 phonics.
 Our phonics long term plan reflects a systematic, synthetic approach to teaching phonics, with clear expectations that are laid out term by term from 4+ to Year 2.
 Integrated into the programme are high quality reading books published by Pearson that match to each grapheme that the children learn.
 This ensures that children apply their phonetic knowledge in context through writing and the use of high-quality reading texts.

 Reading skills are taught during daily 25-minute whole class guided reading lessons following the Bug Club Guided (KS1) and Bug Club Comprehension (KS2), to allow all children access to age related skills and knowledge contained in the National Curriculum.
 These sessions focus on high quality texts which allow teachers and pupils to model reading aloud, book discussion and the use and application of comprehension strategies.
 During these guided reading sessions, pupils who are still developing their word reading skills are targeted for shared group reading based on their current phonics ability.
 Skills of fluency, prosody and comprehension are taught in these sessions by our highly trained staff and are based on sharing high quality group reading books matched to these pupil’s phonic knowledge.